ACE SF F-Series Singles Image Library

 The Beast Master was originally published in ACE Double D- 509 (1961) bound with Star Hunter.

-Although this is listed as a "First Book Publication", this was originally serialized in Argosy Weekly during 1932.
+Although this is listed as a "First Book Publication," this story was originally serialized in Argosy Weekly during 1932.

 F-319 (back cover)

-F-320 KEITH WOODCOTT (aka JOHN BRUNNER) The Martian Sphinx (1965; listed as "first book publication")
+F-320 KEITH WOODCOTT (aka JOHN BRUNNER) The Martian Sphinx (cover by John Schoenherr; 1965; listed as "First Book Publication")

 F-320 (back cover)